mwathomas/weather-dashboard/README.md

 ## Description

-This project is planner that updates the date according to the current time.
-It also highlights the hour blocks that have passed, are current, and are in the future in different colors.
+This project is a searchable page that allows you to find the weather for any major city.

 ## Installation